xwmx/hosts/README.md

   hosts enable (<ip> | <hostname> | <search string>)

 Description:
-  Enable one or more disabled records based on a given ip address, hostname, or search string.
+  Enable one or more disabled entries based on a given ip address, hostname, or search string.

 Exit status: